Nickje2000/Number-Remover/README.md

 # Number-Remover
 A simple python script to remove the 1.
-2. etc. from files.
+2. etc. from file names.

 ## Requirements
 - Python 3.x